 11 International Relations

-Still trying to put a name on a feeling, I sifted through all the bits and pieces of pidgin Buddhism I'd assimilated.
+Still trying to put a name on a feeling, I sifted through all the bits and pieces of pidgin Buddhism I'd absorbed.
 For instance, I'd overheard students discussing Rinpoche's philosophy that "sacred sexuality" was a "portal" to "transcendence."
 Transcendence came pretty close―but it implies overcoming some obstacle or other.
 Then it came to me: the most accurate term for my present state of mind that I could retrieve from my slender trove of Buddhist-speak was "satori."
 Ah, yes.
 Sa-tor-i.
 The syllables roll off the tongue melodically, like "Shang-ri-La."
 From what I could tell, the state of satori implies human longing alchemized into the desired form.
 I'd longed to be a man of the world.
 Now I was a man of the world.
 Certainly, "I attained a state of satori last night," has a much more tantric ring to it than, "I got my rocks off last night."

-If it seems like I'm about to chronicle a startling transformation from unenlighted blade to spiritual being, well, let me assure you my oftentimes pesky human ego wasn't in free fall—not just yet.
+If it seems like I'm about to chronicle a startling transformation from unenlighted blade to spiritual being, well, let me assure you my oftentimes pesky human ego wasn't exactly in free fall—not just yet.
 It was alive and kicking.
 And no way was it going to sit idly by while my conscious mind dwelled on threatening subjects like satori.
 If I was gonna go all Buddhist, I wouldn't need my ego around any more, now would I?
 It wasn't going down without a fight.
 In fact it injected itself into the very next thought: "Yeah, I'm a pretty cool dude to have nailed two smoking hot babes, and yeah, I'm kinda studly at that."
 I was back in familiar territory, wallowing in my own magnificence.
 Or I was until evidence of the polar opposite appeared, incarnated in human form—Pamela, relishing a plate of blueberry blintzes at The New York Deli.
 My potato pancakes joined her blueberry blintzes.

 "Do you actually know him?"

 "I oughta actually know him.
-He's my next door neighbor," I respond matter-of-factly, as if I'd seen him mowing the lawn, wielding the weed-whacker, sucking down Rheingolds.
+He's my next door neighbor," I responded matter-of-factly, as if I'd seen him mowing the lawn, wielding the weed-whacker, sucking down Rheingolds.
 I resisted the temptation to tell her she'd have known that if she ever dropped by.

 "Could you ask him for me?"